• Skip to primary navigation

 • Put a large pan of water on to boil for the pasta.
 Add salt once it starts to boil and bring to the boil again.

-• Heat some more olive oil in the frying pan and add the peeled garlic cloves.
-When the garlic starts to colour, add the swordfish.
+• Give the pan a wipe with kitchen paper.
+Add a bit more olive oil and sauté the garlic cloves.
+Once the garlic starts to color, add the swordfish steaks.

 • Serve immediately if you are using long pasta, however this dish can also be eaten tepid or cold if made with short pasta.